 In addition to this, if you drink alcohol before or during your hot tub session, the combination of the high temperatures and alcohol could increase the risk of you fainting as you exit your hot tub into cooler temperatures.

-Our final recommendation for dealing with hot tubs and high blood pressure, is to avoid moving between very hot and cold environments in a short space of time.
+Our final recommendation for dealing with hot tubs and high blood pressure is to avoid moving between very hot and cold environments in a short space of time.
 The reason for this is that your blood pressure will move in different directions very quickly, which is bad for the body, and even more so if you experience high blood pressure.
+Finding the right temperature for your hot tub involves some trial and error, but consider turning the heat down a little if you’ll be exposing yourself to biting cold temperatures soon after.

-If you are suffering from high blood pressure, there are ways to manage this and improve the situation.
-This mainly involves making significant lifestyle changes.
+If you are suffering from high blood pressure, there are ways to manage and improve your hypertension levels.
+This mainly involves making significant lifestyle changes, although medicine is also available to combat symptoms.

 The following lifestyle changes help manage high blood pressure: